Ethiopian Records: Early life

 He was born in Addis Abeba, in Feluha and was raised there.
 His debut EP Qen Sew (2014), was released on 1432R.

 He first started making music while in high school, experimenting with a wide spectrum of sound palettes.
-Endeguena started experimenting with Ethiopian Traditional Music from all corners of his country while he was studying in college experimentation is still his main approach.
+Endeguena started experimenting with Ethiopian Traditional Music from all corners of his country while he was studying in college and experimentation is still his main approach.

 Ethiopiyawi electronic (sometimes spelled Ethiopiawi Electronic) is a genre that uses Electronic Music tools, and Music Technology to make music that is very deeply rooted in the music from all over Ethiopia.
 One of the main pillars of the genre is Azmari Culture.
 Ethiopiyawi means Ethiopian in Amharic.

 In an artist statement Ethiopian Records published in 2015, he affirmed that his music aims to transcend constraints of genre and geography, declaring that the label ‘Ethiopiyawi electronic’ refers, “more to the process and not to the outcome” of his experimentations.